graphile-contrib/postgraphile-plugin-connection-filter/README.md

 | SIMILAR TO '...' | similarTo: `String` | Matches the specified pattern using the SQL standard's definition of a regular expression. |
 | NOT SIMILAR TO '...' | notSimilarTo: `String` | Does not match the specified pattern using the SQL standard's definition of a regular expression. |

+### Domains

+Domain fields have the same operators as the domain's base type.
+For example, a domain type declared with `create domain ... as text check (...);` would have all of the String operators.

 ### Enums

 Enum fields have the same operators as scalar fields.